 Later that year, in July 2016, George and Charlotte experienced a different side of France.
 They flew to Pau, a small city in the southern region of Nouvelle-Aquitaine, and spent some time in the glitzy city of Biarritz.
 It was a fairly private vacation, allowing the royals to enjoy some quality family time.

 If you’d like to get to know France the way the young royals already have, pick your season (summer or winter) and start packing!
 Whether you prefer the sea or the snow, France is a diverse country that offers something for everyone.

-Although all of us lack the royal family’s resources, wealth, and fame, we can still enjoy the same destinations they do.
+Although all of us lack the royal family’s resources, we can still enjoy the same destinations they do.
 And who knows — maybe we’ll bump into them on an upcoming vacation!